HenrikBechmann/react-infinite-grid-scroller/README.md

 |repositioningFlagCallback|flag: boolean| called with `true` when repositioning starts, and `false` when repositioning ends.
 Useful for feedback to user when host sets `useScrollTracker` property to false|
 |repositioningIndexCallback|index: integer|the current index during repositioning.
 Useful for feedback to user when host sets `useScrollTracker` property to false|

-Here are details about the functions provided by getFunctions
+Here are details about the functions provided by getFunctions:

 |function|parameters: datatypes|return value: datatype|notes|
 |---|---|---|---|